desoleary/portfolio/Architecture.md

 # Software Development Architect

-- Passionate Software Developer / Architect Craftsman
+- Passionate Software Architect/Developer Craftsman
 - High energy and an avid learner always looking for best practices
 - Extremely Hard working
 - Fully aware that while I know a lot there is always much more to learn and improve upon